-1. Unexpectedly, there seem to be quite fewer researchers with design background compared to those from social sciences or engineering.
-Design PhDs are much rarer.
-There are some of the graduates from IDE Masters in Microsoft Research where they are expected to take a designerly approach to research.
+1. Unexpectedly, there seem to be much fewer researchers with design background compared to those from social sciences or engineering.
+Design PhDs are rarer.
+There are some of the graduates from IDE MA in Microsoft Research where they are expected to take a designerly approach to research.

 2. While they present the outcomes at CHI, there is a tendency for the conference to focus on technological and methodological aspects.
 There is a certain limitation to the discussion around the design process i.e. about the artefacts emerged in research, why they were made, etc. RTD (Research Through Design) conference has a more suitable environment for design research where both a presentation and an exhibition take place.